wilsonfrantine/R4eco/README.md

 head(S)
 ```

-To plot it as a drendrograma:
+To plot it as a dendrogram:

 ```{r}
 df<-simulate_data()